rom-rb/rom-rb.org/source/4.0/learn/sql/associations.html.md

 end
 ```

-> The alias is used by repositories, which means that in our example, if you load
+> The alias is used by auto-mapping, which means that in our example, if you load
 > an aggregate with posts and its authors, the attribute name in post structs
 > will be called **author**